enotspe/fortinet-2-elasticsearch/README.md

 ### Translations Sheets

 Once we got the Log Reference guides turned into spreadsheets we could process the data.
-We had to denormalize data, merge fields, verify fields mapping (data type), look for filed that overlap with ECS fields, translate fields to ECS, make mappings and pipelines configs.
+We had to denormalize data, merge fields, verify fields mapping (data type), look for fileds that overlap with ECS fields, translate fields to ECS, make mappings and pipelines configs.

 We plan to consolidate datasets per major version in a single spreadsheet.